santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 1 - Draft.md

 # Conclusion

 Koch's argument for the death penalty fails on multiple levels: it ignores empirical evidence about murder rates, relies on self-contradictory logic, and presents a false dichotomy between execution and inaction.
-His vision of a retributive society ultimately devolves into an emotional appeal for vengeance, rather than offering evidence-based solutions that could potentially prevent murder and protect human life.
+His vision of a retributive society ultimately devolves into an emotional appeal for vengeance, rather than presenting a logically sound justification for capital punishment.

 # References